mindspore-ai/docs/docs/mindinsight/docs/source_en/training_visual_design.md

 #### Lineage Data

 The lineage data describes the invariant attribute of a training from a global perspective.
-When MindInsight identifies multiple training log directories, the lineage data of these trainings is organized and displayed in a table for comparison and analysis.
+When MindSpore Insight identifies multiple training log directories, the lineage data of these trainings is organized and displayed in a table for comparison and analysis.

 #### Training Process Data

 - Plugin Name (plugin_name)

     The training data is classified into scalar, histogram, image, and tensor by type.
-In MindInsight, these types are called plugin names (plugin_name) which are defined in the `mindinsight.datavisual.common.enums.PluginNameEnum` file.
+In MindSpore Insight, these types are called plugin names (plugin_name) which are defined in the `mindinsight.datavisual.common.enums.PluginNameEnum` file.

 - Tag

     No matter which type the data belongs to, the data is further divided into different sequences according to the tag.
 Generally, tags are named by users to distinguish data.
 For example, the tag of a scalar that records a loss value can be named loss.
-When processing data, MindInsight automatically adds a suffix to the tag based on the plugin name.
+When processing data, MindSpore Insight automatically adds a suffix to the tag based on the plugin name.
 For example, if a scalar's tag is loss, the tag is automatically renamed loss/scalar.

 - Step